ziming-nutpie/AttributedText/README.md

 # AttributedText

-If find this library useful to you, please give us a star ⭐️!
-Apprerciate it!
-AttributedText is a SwiftUI library that simplifies the creation of mixed-style text by wrapping SwiftUI's native AttributedString.
+If you find this library useful to you, please give us a star ⭐️!
+Apprerciate it! \n AttributedText is a SwiftUI library that simplifies the creation of mixed-style text by wrapping SwiftUI's native AttributedString.
 It provides a more convenient way to create text with multiple styles and adds an easy-to-use tap handling functionality.

 ## Preview